lindahafrifa-code/Nise-Formation-Reservoir-Characterization-and-Flow-Simulation/README.md

 ## Why the Nise Formation

 The Nise Formation sits stratigraphically above most of the producing Jurassic fields on the eastern Vøring Margin — Halten Terrace, Nordland Ridge — and is penetrated by a large share of ongoing exploration in the area, yet it has had little dedicated characterization of its own.
 It also carries a regulatory dimension: wells passing through the Nise in hydrocarbon zones need effective plugging and abandonment to prevent gas migration into the well-casing annulus, so its flow behavior matters beyond exploration upside alone.

 ![Structural map of the study area](figures/fig01_structural_map.png)

 ## Data & tools

-Well log and core data came from NPD/DISKOS for four wells: 6407/1-4, 6407/4-1, and 6407/2-1 in the Halten Terrace, and 6610/3-1 in the Vestfjorden Basin.
-Petrophysical interpretation — shale volume, porosity, water saturation, permeability via the Schlumberger chart — was done in Interactive Petrophysics (IP).
+Well log and core data came from NPD/DISKOS for 4 wells: 6407/1-4, 6407/4-1, and 6407/2-1 in the Halten Terrace, and 6610/3-1 in the Vestfjorden Basin.
+Petrophysical interpretation — shale volume, porosity, water saturation, permeability was done in Interactive Petrophysics (IP).
 The 3D geological grid (2,250,000 cells) was built from scratch in Python (NumPy, GSTools, Matplotlib).
 Dynamic simulation ran in OPM Flow, the open-source reservoir simulator Equinor itself co-develops, with results visualized in ResInsight.
 PVT and relative permeability data are from Equinor's Open Database License dataset.

 A note on data: well-completion reports and raw LAS files came through DISKOS with confidentiality terms attached and aren't redistributed here.
 Core photos are public-domain NPD material (NPD, 2024a) and are used below with that attribution.
 Everything else in this repository — code, simulation decks, derived figures — is either originally authored or carries an explicit open license.

 ## Tying core to log: defining the channel and lobe architecture